Skip navigation

 Clinical Trials/Start Here ...
 Clinical Trials ...
 National Institutes of Health ...
 From the National Institutes of Health ...
 Information about participating in a clinical ...

-3. Complementary and Alternative Medicine Cancer Clinical Trials From the National Institutes of Health (Office of Cancer Complementary and Alternative Medicine)
+3. HIV and AIDS Clinical Trials From the National Institutes of Health (National Institutes of Health, Office of AIDS Research)

 ... of costs related to taking part in a clinical trial and who is expected to pay for which ...

-7. Explains clinical trials, including what they are, why they are important, things to think about when deciding to take part, ...
+8. Explains cancer clinical trials, including what they are, why they are important, things to think about when deciding to take part, and ...

 If you take part in a clinical trial, your safety will be protected through the informed consent process, the clinical trial protocol, and ongoing monitoring.